Elm Bend, South Woodford County, Ky

 James P. Ford home off on Ford's Mill Rd.

 Absalom Ford first appeared on the Tax List of Madsion county, VA. in 1792, indicating that he was born in 1776.
-The Culpepper County descendant who compiled the lineage of John Ford (born1755) through his son, Benjamin Ford, stated that John had a brother, Absalom Ford, who died in Scott County, Ky.
+The Culpepper County descendant who compiled the lineage of John Ford (born 1755) through his son, Benjamin Ford, stated that John had a brother, Absalom Ford, who died in Scott County, Ky.
 Absalom Ford came to Kentucky in 1792 and was first overseer for the father of John J. Crittenden, near Versailles.
-He later bought near the farm of his son in Southern Woodford County.
-Absalom died in 1840, his wife having died in 1831.
-They had a family of 13 children, all of whom survive them.
-By 1878 all had passed away except for James Pannell Ford and one brother Zachariah Ford who married Cynthia Stone on .
+He later bought land near the farm of his son in Southern Woodford County.
+Absalom died in 1840; his wife died in 1831.
+They had a family of 13 children, all of whom survived them.
+By 1878, all had passed away except for James Pannell Ford and one brother Zachariah Ford who married Cynthia Stone.

-Most buried in the Zack Ford Cemetery just off of Mortonsville pike about 6 miles from Versailles.
-A significant part of this work connects family history and historical research.
-The ancestors of the Caise descendants were enslaved in Southern Woodford County by James P. Ford.
+Most are buried in the Zack Ford Cemetery just off of Mortonsville Pike about 6 miles from Versailles.
+The ancestors of the Caise descendants were enslaved in Southern Woodford County by James P. Ford, just off Clear Creek, which winds back a mile or two to Elm Bend.
+Today James P. Ford's home still stands and is considered part of Nonesuch. (pictured at left, it is on the Bluegrass Historic Register.)

 The Fords were related to the Johnston family.
 Mary Johnston, b.1782, married Joseph Sellers.
 Their son, Thomas Johnston Sellers, married Amanda Mahala Ford, daughter of Absalom Ford.
 Thomas J. and Amanda Sellers were the parents of distiller W. H. Sellers